kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 ## Building

+Dependency resolution, compilation, and testing all occur within a Docker container - meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or glide).

+To build:

-First `cd` to the root of the cloned repository tree.
+* `cd` to the root of the cloned repository tree.
-To build the service-catalog you have two options:
 * `make build`
-* `DOCKER=1 make build`

-Both will build all of the executables, into the `bin` directory.
-However, the second option will do the build within a Docker container - meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or glide).
-Whichever option you choose, the results should be the same.

 Note, this will do the basic build of the service catalog.
 There are more more [advanced build steps](#advanced_build_steps) below as well.